Chatswood West

 Chatswood West demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Chatswood West is notable, with 54.8% of residents aged 15 years and over holding university qualifications.
-This figure exceeds the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are most prevalent at 33.2%, followed by postgraduate qualifications (18.4%) and graduate diplomas (3.2%).
-Vocational pathways account for 21.5% of qualifications among those aged 15 years and over, with advanced diplomas comprising 10.3% and certificates making up 11.2%.
+Educational attainment in Chatswood West is notably high, with 54.8% of residents aged 15 and over holding university qualifications.
+This compares to national figures of 30.4% for Australia and 32.2% for New South Wales (NSW).
+The area's educational advantage is reflected in its knowledge-based opportunities.
+Bachelor degrees are the most common qualification at 33.2%, followed by postgraduate qualifications at 18.4% and graduate diplomas at 3.2%.

 Frequently Asked Questions - Education